Autism Children's Book for Ages 6 to 14

 Masking & Authenticity

-Adrián learns about the “mask” he wears to fit in and the exhausting effort it requires.
-He discovers the healing relief of unmasking, taking off his shoes, letting his hands flap, and finding safe spaces where he can be himself.
+Adrián learns about the mask he wears to fit in and the exhausting effort it requires.
+He discovers the relief of unmasking, taking off his shoes, letting his hands flap freely, and finding the spaces where he can just be himself.

 Hyper-Empathy